Get stitching! These UK charities looking for volunteer knitters

 Woolly Hugs

 Woolly Hugs is a friendly, busy online community making special blankets, and is run entirely on a voluntary basis.
-There are a number of ongoing projects, including Angel Hugs for bereaved families and the Peony project, which aims to provide blankets for patients on the Elderly Care ward at the Royal Victoria Infirmary in Newcastle.
+There are a number of ongoing projects, including Angel Hugs for bereaved families and the Peony project, which aims to provide blankets and dementia fidgets for patients on the Elderly Care ward at the Royal Victoria Infirmary in Newcastle.

 Other initiatives to get involved with include the launch of a new scarf pattern for young care leavers and sensory blankets for children with autism.